Garage doors are considered by most home owners as a necessary part of the home and they are given no further thought.

 Are they all secure?

-Last but not least, have you looked for loose hinges or rollers, and does your door bind or catch in the track?
+Last but not least, have you looked at the hinges or rollers to make sure that none of them are loose, and does your door bind or catch in the track?

 Older doors with springs and cables that run parallel to the track should have a safety wire through them to prevent injury when they fail.